 While a home equity loan can consolidate your debt, it’s only helpful if you limit the spending that caused that debt to pile up in the first place.
 For instance, if you have a mountain of credit card debt, pay it off and then continue to rack up more credit card debt, you’re making your debt worse.
 Now you’ll owe a home equity loan payment as well as credit card payments.

-Why this matters: Make sure that you’ve addressed the problems that caused you to go into debt in the first place.
-If you consolidate your debt before you’ve addressed the underlying concerns, you may find yourself right back where you started.
+Why this matters: If you consolidate your debt before you’ve addressed the underlying concerns that caused you to go into debt in the first place, you may find yourself right back where you started.

-Since a home equity loan uses your home’s current value, you may need to pay for a new appraisal of your home.
+Since a home equity loan uses your home’s current value to calculate how much you can borrow, you may need to pay for a new appraisal of your home.
 Because a home equity loan is considered a second mortgage, you might be on the hook for closing costs as well.
-If you have a lot of debt to consolidate, paying these extra fees and charges may still make sense, but it’s wise to compare the fees you would have to pay with the amount you’d ultimately save in interest.
+If you have a lot of debt to consolidate, paying these extra fees may still make sense, but it’s wise to compare the fees you would have to pay with the amount you’d ultimately save in interest.

-Why this matters: Make sure to that the fees of debt consolidation don’t outweigh the savings.
+Why this matters: Make sure that the fees for debt consolidation don’t outweigh the savings.

 Other ways to consolidate debt

-While a home equity loan is an option for debt consolidation, it’s not the only choice you have.
+A home equity loan isn’t the only choice you have for debt consolidation.
 Before choosing it, compare all of your options.

 - Personal loans: Even though personal loans carry higher interest rates than home equity loans, they don’t carry the weight of your home with them.
 If an emergency comes up and you can’t make payments, you won’t lose your home through a personal loan.

 - Debt management plans: Nonprofit credit counseling agencies can work with you to create a plan that’s best for your finances.
-You’ll make one monthly payment to the counseling agency and then it’ll pay off your debt for you.
 It will negotiate your rate and payment with lenders so you can get on a plan that won’t put you in a financial bind.
+You’ll make one monthly payment to the counseling agency, and then it’ll pay your debt off for you.

 How do I get started?

-If you’ve decided that a home equity loan is your best option for consolidating debt, start off by comparing lenders, offers, rates and terms.
-If you can’t get better terms or a lower interest rate than what you currently have, keep looking at what other lenders offer.
-Having a plan for how you’ll attack high-interest debt — and how you’ll repay your home equity loan or HELOC — can set up your finances for a more secure future.
+If you’ve decided that a home equity loan is your best option for consolidating debt, start by comparing lenders, offers, rates and terms.
+If you can’t get better terms or a lower interest rate than what you have on your existing debt, keep looking at what other lenders offer.
+Having a plan for how you’ll attack high-interest debt — and how you’ll repay your home equity loan or HELOC — can set your finances up for a more secure future.